 Nothing beats a slip and slide.
 We'll never really know why a wet piece of plastic on grass is so much fun—it just is.
 And while there are hundreds of versions available online, the WOW Super Slide is our resounding favorite.

 Why we love it: First, the bumpers.
 I've tested others and my kids were always careening off the sides of the slide before the reached the end (the lighter the kid, the higher the likelihood of this happening).
-Second, the WOW is made of ultra-thick PVC plastic that is far more durable than its competitors, which means it will actually you for multiple summers.
+Second, the WOW is made of ultra-thick PVC plastic that is far more durable than its competitors, which means it will actually last for multiple summers.
 Plus, it comes with handy connectors that allow you to attach multiple slides together.
 If that doesn't sound like fun, we don't know what does!

 If you've got big kids at home—pre-schoolers and above—a baby pool just isn't going to cut it.
 Enter: The inflatable water slide.
 Like a mini waterpark in your backyard, there are myriad options on the market, but the Little Tikes Rocky Mountain River Race Inflatable Slide Bouncer is hands-down my favorite (and I've tested many).